-If you are looking for a safe space or long term sanctuary consult the map below.
+If you are looking for a safe space or long term sanctuary:

 The resurgence of the Sanctuary Movement has created a platform for those who are brave enough to speak out against the injustice of deportation.
 Faith communities play a critical role in responding to the post-election reality where fear, discrimination, and xenophobia have become the driving force behind our country’s politics.
 Because the Trump administration has promised to deport millions, people of faith have a moral responsibility to act.

 But the Sanctuary movement extends beyond faith-based congregations to other spaces too.
 Sanctuary is a unique and powerful tool to stand up against hatred and bigotry by offering our neighbors safe spaces.
 Sanctuary is a moral and political commitment.
 Sanctuary provides a broad umbrella for an intersectional coalition of people and organizations to stand together, provide resources and training, and build coalitions with and in support of vulnerable populations.

 For other kinds of support see Programs & Campaigns, Events & Actions

 WHAT IS SANCTUARY?

 Immigration authorities traditionally do not come into religious spaces to deport immigrants, and therefore religious congregations have both a unique ability and imperative to help people who have a fear of deportation.
 An immigrant facing deportation may seek protection by coming into a house of worship to stay “in sanctuary” for some period of time.

 The New Sanctuary Coalition has also worked to expand the network by suggesting different levels at which sanctuary can become operational for a range of organizations and groups.
 A sanctuary space can at minimum agree to: